-Let’s see the greater significance of Advent as we take in the sweeping panorama of time – from Christ’s birth to his Second Coming.
-The magnificent vision of life and hope is what the season of Advent brings to us by Jesus.
+Let’s see the greater significance of Advent as we take in the sweeping panorama of time – from Christ’s birth to His Second Coming.
+The magnificent vision of life and hope is what the season of Advent brings given to us by our Lord.

 What is Advent?

 While we view Advent as a joyous occasion, it is intended to be a season of preparation much like Lent.
-Christians need to be in prayer, repentance, and fasting during this season.
-Advent is not as strict as Lent but it is meant to be a period of self-preparation.
+The church needs to be in prayer, penance, and fasting during this season.
+Advent is not as strict as Lent, but it is meant to be a period of self-preparation.
 Christmas, Advent, Lent, and Easter are all tied up in their message.

 Advent and Christianity

 There is more to Advent than just anticipation and celebration of Christ’s birth.
-In Christian teaching, two events are being anticipated by Christians.
-These events are the fulfilled promise of Christ’s first coming and the yet-to-be-fulfilled promise of his second coming.
+In Christian teaching, two events are anticipated by Christians.
+These events are the fulfilled promise of Christ’s first coming and the yet-to-be-fulfilled promise of His second coming.
 Part of the observance of Advent is the anticipation of Jesus’ birth as written by prophets like Isaiah in the Old Testament.
-This is what Christian theology calls the “First Coming“.
+This is what Christian theology calls the “First Coming.”

-On one hand, they also believe Jesus’ return at the end of days.
+On one hand, they also believe in Jesus’ return at the end of the day.
 They believe Jesus will return to set things right in the world, erasing death and suffering.
 This concept is what they call the “Second Coming”.
-During this Advent season, it is best that we set aside a time of quietness and austerity.
-Advent is a reminder for Christians to be encouraged and wait for the “Second Coming”.
+During this season, it is best that we set aside a time of quietness and austerity.
+Advent is a reminder for the church to be encouraged and wait for the “Second Coming.”

 Symbols of Advent

-This holiday season has its own unique symbols and traditions.
-These symbols will serve as a reminder to focus our eyes on the coming of Jesus Christ.
+This holiday season, celebrated in December, has its unique symbols and traditions.
+These symbols will serve as a reminder to focus our eyes on the coming of the Lord.
 Traditions associated with Advent include keeping an Advent Calendar and lighting the candles among others.
 It can also include setting up a Christmas tree with a Christmas light sometimes even before December starts with all of these reminding us of the coming of Christ in our lives.

-The tradition of the Advent calendar has been around since the nineteenth century.
-German Protestants adopted this as a way to mark the days of the season leading up to Christmas.
+The tradition of Advent calendars has been around since the nineteenth century.
+German Lutherans adopted this as a way to mark the days of the season leading up to Christmas.
 They made markings of 24 chalk lines on a door and rubbed one off every day in December.
-Advent calendars for Christians carry an underlying spiritual message of anticipation and hope.
+Advent calendars carry an underlying spiritual message of anticipation and hope for the church.
 It can be a valuable aid for Christian families.
-An advent calendar helps us remember and reflect on the coming of Jesus Christ.
+An Advent calendar helps us remember and reflect on the coming of Jesus Christ.

-Advent calendars customarily begin on December 1 and count down the days until December 25.
+Advent calendars typically begin on December 1 and count down the days until December 25.
 There are many forms of calendars used by many countries.
 In the 1900s, the paper calendar was first popular in Germany.
 German printer called Gerhard Lang was the most famous and popular early maker of printed Advent calendars.
 The first calendar with ‘doors’ was made in the 1920s.
-These included a devotional picture or Bible verse hidden behind each door.
+You can see a devotional picture or Bible verse hidden behind each door.

 The use of Advent calendars is a popular way of involving children in the season.
-Families have their own unique styles of the Advent calendar.
-Some families focus on Christ and use the nativity-themed as their calendar.
-Some parents help their children make charm bracelets.
+Families have their unique styles of the Advent calendar.
+Some families focus on the Lord and use the nativity-themed as their calendar.
+Parents help their children make charm bracelets.
 Some have calendars made up of chocolates in all sizes.
 These types of calendars help families enjoy the Advent tradition.
 It also promotes the practice of gift-giving.

-The Advent wreath originated in Germany in 1839.
+Advent wreaths originated in Germany in 1839.
 A Lutheran minister created a wreath out of the wheel of a cart which eventually earned the name Advent wreaths.
 The ring includes twenty small red candles and four large white candles.
-On weekdays, the red candles are lit and the four white candles are lit on Sundays.
+On weekdays, the red candles are lit.
+The four white candles are lit on Sundays.

-Eventually, the Advent wreath was created out of evergreens.
-Evergreens symbolize everlasting life in winter as the evergreen is continuously green.
+Eventually, the Advent wreath is created out of evergreens.
+Evergreens symbolize everlasting life in winter and death as the evergreen is continuously green.
 The ring is a reminder of God’s unending love and the eternal life He makes possible.
 Four candles are often nestled in the Advent wreath.
-A new candle is lit each Sunday leading up to Christmas.
-Advent candles remind us that starting from the birth of Jesus, He came as Light into a dark world.
+A new taper is lit every Sunday before Christmas.
+Advent candles remind us that starting from the birth of Jesus, He came as Light into our dark world.

-The four Sundays of Advent are not complete without the Jesse tree.
-Families enjoy the tradition of the Jesse tree which focuses on God’s thread of redemption.
-This tradition originated in the medieval church in the form of carvings and stained glass windows.
+The four Sundays of Advent in December are not complete if we celebrate Advent without the Jesse tree.
+Families enjoy the tradition of the Jesse tree, which focuses on God’s thread of redemption.
+This tradition originated in the medieval church in the middle ages in the form of carvings and stained glass windows.
 These are usually placed in Churches to assist people who are unable to read to understand the Bible.

 Week 1: Hope or Promise

-The word hope implies we don’t have control over what will happen.
-But hope in a Biblical sense is very different.
-Hope as written in the Bible exists as security assurance.
-Hope, in the Bible, means trust placed in a trustworthy God.
-Hope is important during these times of trials and distress.
+The word hope means we don’t have control over what will happen.
+But hope in a biblical sense is very different.
+Hope, as written in the Bible, exists as security assurance.
+In the Bible, hope means trust placed in a trustworthy God.
+Hope is vital during these times of trials and distress.

 Week 2: Preparation or Waiting

-The second week of Advent signifies the preparation for the coming of Christ.
-In Luke 3:4-6, John the Baptist prepares the Way for Jesus.
-John advised his listeners to make their lives ready so the Lord could come to them.
-This week is a reminder of the messages of repentance and forgiveness that John the Baptist preached as he prepared the way for Jesus.
+The second week of Advent signifies the preparation for the coming of our Lord.
+In Luke 3:4-6, John the Baptist prepares the Way for the Lord.
+John told his listeners to make their lives ready so the Lord could come to them.
+This week is a reminder of the messages of repentance and forgiveness that John the Baptist preached as he prepared the way for the Lord.

 This means that when you accept Jesus as your Lord and Savior, He will take care of all your sinfulness.
-To “prepare the way” means to stow away the baggage of the past and the doubts of the present.
-This means that when you accept Jesus as your Lord and Savior, He will take care of all your sinfulness.
+To “prepare the way” means clearing aside the baggage of the past and the doubts of the present.
 This way you are letting the King come into your life.
 And the Messiah will take it from there.

-During this week, the second candle is lit and also known as the “Bethlehem Candle”.
-This candle is also colored purple and represents faith.
-It is a reminder of the birth of Jesus the Messiah.
+During this week, the second one is lit and also known as the “Bethlehem Candle”.
+This is also colored purple and represents faith.
+It is a reminder of the birth of Jesus.

 Week 3: Joy or Peace

-The third Sunday is a reflection of the joy that comes through Jesus’ birth and through the salvation He has gifted us.
+The third Sunday is a reflection of the joy that comes through the Lord’s birth and through the salvation He has gifted us.
 This week is considered the turning point of Advent.
-It was where Christians moved from hope and preparation to rejoicing.
+It is where the church moves from hope and preparation to rejoicing.
 The spirit of Advent lightens beginning the Gaudete Sunday which comes from the first word of the Latin Entrance Antiphon.
 Gaudete in Latin means “rejoice” so the Gaudete Sunday is all about the happiness we experience.

 In Philippians 4:4-5, we celebrate the passage of this week to “rejoice” for “indeed the Lord is near.”
-The ultimate joy comes from Christ dwelling within us.
-Christ is near and we will fully realize this ultimate joy on His second coming.
+The ultimate rejoicing comes from the Lord dwelling within us.
+Christ is near, and we will fully realize this ultimate gladness on His second coming.

-The pink candle is used during the third Sunday of Advent.
-The “Shepherd’s Candle” highlights the joy the shepherds experienced when they received the good news about Christ’s birth.
+The pink one is used during the third Sunday of Advent.
+The “Shepherd’s Candle” highlights the rejoicing the shepherds experienced when they received the good news about Christ’s birth.
 The ultimate joy in Christ is vital to the Christian experience.

 Week 4: Love or Adoration

-On the fourth Sunday of Advent, churches light the love candle or the “Angel’s Candle”.
-They light the final purple candle to mark the final week of prayer and penance awaiting the birth of Jesus.
-The last week leading up to Christmas, Christians focus on God’s love and prepare for the Good News.
+On the fourth Sunday of Advent, churches ignite the love taper or the “Angel’s Candle”.
+They burn the final purple one to mark the final week of prayer and penance as we wait for the birth of our Savior.
+In the last week leading up to Christmas, we focus on God’s love as we prepare for the Good News.

 The love from Christ is what Christmas is all about.
 We are not Christians without the love and sacrifice of the Son, Jesus Christ (John 3:16-19).